Matriarch (album)

 Matriarch is the fifth studio album by American metalcore band Veil of Maya.
 It is the band's first album with vocalist Lukas Magyar.
 The album was produced, mixed and mastered by Taylor Larson of From First to Last.

+Written and recorded around 2014, Matriarch showed the band's shift to a less strictly technical deathcore sound and a more melodic metalcore sound.